What is “Hyperthermia”?

 Widespread cellular Necrosis

 Coma & Death

 We cannot judge the comfort or safety level of our dogs through our own standards of “being hot.”
 Hyperthermia may be exertional or non-exertional, depending on whether the dog has been exercising —or just sitting—in the heat.
-Normal body temperature is 100° - 102.5°F, and a rise in body temperature of only 4° can initiate heat exhaustion.
+Normal body temperature is 100° - 102.5°F, with heat stress at 103˚; and a rise in body temperature of only 4° can initiate heat exhaustion.
 Once the process of heat stroke has begun, there is little time before serious irreversible damage—or death—can occur.

 Elevated core body temperature quickly leads to dehydration, and speeds up the metabolism of different tissues such that their metabolic capital (the ability to integrate and transmit energy through metabolic pathways of radiation and convection) becomes exhausted.

 In the initial stages of heat stress (103°), cardiac output increases due to peripheral vasodilatation and the accompanying dedecreased vascular resistance.
 As hyperthermia progresses, splanchnic blood pooling occurs—the parallel circulation of the gastrointestinal tract originating at the celiac trunk: gastric, small intestinal, colonic, pancreatic, hepatic, and splenic circulations— and causes a decrease in circulating blood volume: resulting in abnormally low blood pressure (hypotension).
 Cardiac output then starts to decline due to decreased vascular resistance and circulating blood volume (hypovolemia).
 Thus, heat loss through the mechanisms of radiation and convection fail.